reemalyami/FJRProgrammingLanguage/README.md

 # FJR 1.0

-This project aims to create a FJR programming language that does simple tasks: define a variable and basic mathemetical operations (add,subtract,multiply and division).
+FJR programming language is developed for visually impiared users to allow the to experment and learn basic programming tasks like defining a variable and do basic mathemetical operations (add,subtract,multiply and division).
 It was developed using Python Lex-Yacc PLY implementation.